ashiklom/forte-drake-lesson/README.md

 To finish the commit, write an informative commit message in the box (perhaps, "Replace old Rproj file") and click the "Commit" button.
 Confirm that the commit was stored by looking at the "History".

-## Your third and fourth commit: Cleaning up the `drake.R` file
+## Your third and fourth commit: Cleaning up the `analysis.R` file

 To belabor the point, let's practice with two more commits.
 Here, the focus is on splitting a single batch of changes up into multiple commits.

-Return to the `drake.R` script and remove all the intermediate lines that print to the console (e.g. `summarize_all`, `count`) -- after all, these were exploratory steps for developing the analysis that we no-longer need (and if we ever want to come back to them, they are now immortalized in the git history).
+Return to the `analysis.R` script and remove all the intermediate lines that print to the console (e.g. `summarize_all`, `count`) -- after all, these were exploratory steps for developing the analysis that we no-longer need (and if we ever want to come back to them, they are now immortalized in the git history).
 While we're at it, let's also tweak the plot to make it more aesthetically pleasing.
 Specifically, let's clean up the Y-axis label, use a better theme, and rotate the X-axis labels.